Skip to main content

 Conclusion

 Some business owners will prefer to make use of the sales ledger management and invoice collection solution, because of the time and resource savings on offer and the professional way in which an Invoice Financier will undertake this key function on their behalf.
 Others however may prefer to continue dealing with their customers themselves.
-Having the choice between Factoring and Invoice Discounting will generally be governed by a client’s business’s size and turnover, whether they require a credit control service, and whether they require a funding solution to remain confidential and discreet or not.
+Having the choice between invoice financing and Invoice Discounting will generally be governed by a client’s business’s size and turnover, whether they require a credit control service, and whether they require a funding solution to remain confidential and discreet or not.

 Thankfully as every client’s funding needs are unique, there is no right or wrong answer — whatever finance they choose, it’s about securing what is right for them both now and moving forward along their business journey.